Hierarchically Composing Level Generators for the Creation of Complex Structures

 To implement this method in an automatic way, we require the concept of a \textit{generator} $g \in G$.
 This object can generate a tilemap $W$, which is represented as a 2- or 3-dimensional matrix, where each element is taken from some tile set $T$.
-Each generator optionally has a \textit{tile mapping} $M_g: T \to G$, that controls which subgenerators are used when this generator places a specific tile.
-For instance, in the above example, the town generator's mapping specifies that the ``house'' tile actually maps to the generator shown in \autoref{fig:mcc:we:2-components:house}.
+Each generator optionally has a \textit{tile mapping} $M_g: T \to G$ that controls which subgenerators are used when this generator places a specific tile.
+For instance, in the above example, the town generator's mapping specifies that the ``house'' tile actually maps to the generator shown in the top left pane of \autoref{fig:mcc:we:2-components}.
 In essence, we construct a tree (\autoref{fig:mcc:high_level_tree} shows the tree for the previous example), where each node is a level generator, with parent nodes generating placeholders to be filled by their children and leaf nodes producing the lowest-level, non-abstract, structures.
 To generate the level, we start at the root and traverse through the tree.
-Finally, for each generator $g$, we also have $S_g$, which indicates the size of the subtiles of this generator, i.e. the size at which the next level of the hierarchy will be generated.
-As an example of this, if our town generator $g_{town}$ produces an abstract tilemap of size $10\times 10$, and has an associated $S_{g_{town}}$ of $3\times 3$, then the final level will have size $30\times 30$, with each tile in the abstract map corresponding to a $3\times 3$ block.